Arm Lift (Brachioplasty)

 Liposuction

-Dr. Thomassen will usually use liposuction to remove areas of localized fat within the upper arm at the same time as the incision.
-To accomplish this, he will use the arm lift incision to insert a small tube (cannula).
+Dr. Thomassen will usually use liposuction to remove areas of localized fat within the upper arm.
+This is done at the same time as the incision.
+To achieve this, he will use the arm lift incision to insert a small tube (cannula).
 The cannula suctions excess fat in the upper arm.
-Dr. Thomassen will carefully remove small amounts of fat at a time, continuously checking the contour and fat thickness of the areas being treated.
-Once he completes one upper arm, he will move to the other upper arm and perform the same procedure.
-He repeatedly compares the two sides, adjusting the process to ensure the upper arms match.
+Dr. Thomassen will carefully remove small amounts of fat.
+He continuously checks the contour and fat thickness of the areas being treated.
+Once he completes one upper arm, he will move to the other upper arm and carry out the same procedure.
+He repeatedly compares the two sides, adjusting the process to confirm the upper arms match.

 Closing the incisions and Dressings

 We close your with absorbable sutures that absorb on their own in 4-6 weeks.
 Dressing and an elastic garment is applied at the end of the procedure.
-This dressing and elastic garment are used to place a gentle pressure on the skin, which helps prevent excess fluid from accumulating in the areas that were treated.
+This dressing and elastic garment apply gentle pressure on the skin.
+This helps prevent excess fluid from accumulating in the treated areas.

 See the results